yonetaniryo/fast3r/README.md

 ## License

-The code and models are licensed under the [CC BY-NC-SA 4.0 license](LICENSE).
+The code and models are licensed under the [FAIR NC Research License](LICENSE).

 ## Contributing